 Australian Wildlife Week 2022

-Australian Wildlife Week is celebrated across Australia during the first week of October to encourage a positive relationship between humanity and nature.
+Australian Wildlife Week was established by the Society in 2019 and is celebrated across Australia during the first week of October to encourage a positive relationship between humanity and nature.

-Unfortunately, Australia’s wildlife has suffered significant declines since European colonisation, mainly through direct anthropogenic impacts.
+Unfortunately, due to direct anthropogenic impacts, Australia’s wildlife has suffered significant declines since European colonisation.
 Land clearing, invasive species, and climate change are substantial threats to wildlife ecosystems and are key contributing factors to the loss of Australia’s threatened species.

 The Australian Wildlife Society’s Australian Wildlife Week Video Competition is a national competition.
-The Australian Wildlife Society invites videographers to raise the plight of threatened wildlife in Australia and encourages the production of videos taken in Australia by Australians that reflect the diversity and uniqueness of Australia’s threatened wildlife.
-Please click on the image below for the Video Competition instructions.
+The Australian Wildlife Society invited videographers to raise the plight of threatened wildlife in Australia and encouraged the production of videos taken in Australia that reflect the diversity and uniqueness of Australia’s threatened wildlife.

-This year, to celebrate Australian Wildlife Week, we are hosting an online webinar.
-The webinar will showcase wildlife research and conservation projects across Australia.
-We will be joined by five keynote speakers, who will provide an overview of their projects.
-We will also be joined by five of the Society’s 2022 University Research Grant winners, who will summarise their research and the importance of protecting Australia's wildlife.
-Further details to be advised.
+The Online Webinar showcased wildlife research and conservation projects across Australia.
+We were joined by several keynote speakers, who provided an overview of their projects.
+We were also joined by seven of the Society’s 2022 University Research Grant winners, who summarised their research and the importance of protecting Australian wildlife.
+A copy of the webinar can be accessed below: